deepakkarki/pru_serial/README.md

 PRU Serial
 ==========

-The aim of this project is to create an arduino like serial port library for the PRU.
-The serial channels are meant to communicate with the linux host, not an actual hardware device.
+The aim of this project is to create a multi channel messaging library for the PRU.
+Having a serial interface makes working with the arduino really simple, pru_serial aims to do the same for the PRU.
 This is quite useful while debugging PRU firmware and generally to stream data to the Linux userspace.

 **Status** : Under Implementation.